creagia/laravel-sign-pad/README.md

 - *border-color* (hex) to change the border color of the canvas
 - *pad-classes* and *button-classes* (strings) indicates which classes will have the sign area or the submit & clear buttons
 - *clear-name* and *submit-name* (strings) allows you to modify de default "Submit" and "Clear" values of the buttons.
+- *disabled-without-signature* (boolean) indicates if the submit button should be disabled when the user has not signed yet.

 An example with an app using Tailwind would be: